youyuge34/PI-REC/USAGE.md

 both lead to the awful edges.

 2. **Drawing from color domain and edge (Recommended).** <br>
-We strongly recommend you to draw from this mode.
-We provide some anime edges and color domains drawn by myself in `./examples/getchu`. <br>
+We strongly recommend you to start drawing using this mode.
+Some anime edges and color domains are provided drawn by myself in `./examples/getchu`.
+If you use examples from `./examples/getchu`, you need to run the corresponding command: python tool_draw.py -p models/getchu-anime -r <br>
-You can get more edges and color domains by yourself using the **Command Line Mode** above.
+You can also get more edges and color domains by yourself using the **Command Line Mode** above.
 The testing results contain extracted edges and color domains by default (`DEBUG: 1` in `config.yml`).
+If you are not interested in the edges and color domains drawn by myself, using the edges and color domains from testing results may be a good choice.

 <p align="center">
 <img src="files/mode2.gif" width="400">